 Dr. Benjamin Erb

-Post-Doctoral Researcher • Distributed Systems Therapist
+Research Fellow • Distributed Systems Therapist

 Welcome!
 My name is Benjamin Erb and I am a computer scientist primarily working in the field of distributed systems and interdisciplinary projects, especially with researchers from psychology.